home-assistant/home-assistant.io/source/_posts/2023-10-12-year-of-the-voice-chapter-4-wakewords.markdown

 To try it out, follow our updated tutorial to [create your own $13 voice assistant.][13-tutorial]

+<lite-youtube videoid="ziebKt4XLZQ" videotitle="Wake word demonstration on $13 ATOM Echo in Home Assistant"></lite-youtube>

-There are two downsides to this approach.
+There are downsides to this approach.
 The first is that the quality of the captured audio differs.
 A speakerphone with multiple microphones and audio processing chips captures voice very cleanly.
 A device with a single microphone and no post-processing?
 Not so much.
-We compensate for poor audio quality with audio post-processing inside Home Assistant and users can use better speech-to-text models like the one included with Home Assistant Cloud to improve accuracy.
+We compensate for poor audio quality with audio post-processing inside Home Assistant and users can use better speech-to-text models to improve accuracy like the one included with Home Assistant Cloud.

 The other downside of this approach is that each satellite requires ongoing resources inside Home Assistant when it’s streaming audio.
 With our current approach, users can run 5 voice satellites without overwhelming a Raspberry Pi 4 (assuming all satellites are streaming at the same time).
 To scale up, we’ve updated [the Wyoming protocol][wyoming] to allow users to run wake word detection on an external server.